Aging and immigration

 The exhibit was launched simultaneously in Vancouver and Quebec on May 11-12th, 2017, and attracted over 150 visitors.
 Over a 6-month period, the Vancouver exhibit was on display continuously at four different community and seniors’ centres.
 The exhibit gained attention in the print and broadcast media.

 Given our commitment to utilize the exhibit to raise awareness and influence practice and policy, we also sought additional funding and community partners (The Canadian Centre for Elder Law, the United Way of the Lower Mainland, the BC Senior’s Advocate) to run our Learning from the Lived Experiences stakeholder forums.
 In Greater Vancouver, we held three themed stakeholder forums that use the Lived Experiences photovoice exhibit as a springboard for discussions with diverse stakeholders to effect change in their spheres of influence.
 Out of these, we generated immediate reports as well as more focused policy briefs on Disability, Housing and Transportation, and Family, Caregiving and Homecare.
 Nationally, our team hosted similar fora in Calgary, Greater Montreal and Quebec City.
-See our national report and visit the project website to access all materials in English or French.
+See our 2023 publication as well as the national report and visit the project website to access all materials in English or French.